benlansdell/ethome/README.md

 Can install optional extras with:

 ```
-pip install numpy, cython
 pip install ethome-ml[all]
 ```

-This includes matplotlib, keras, and Linderman lab's state-space model package, [ssm](https://github.com/lindermanlab/ssm).
-Note that installing ssm requires cython and numpy for the build, so must be already present in the environment.
+This includes matplotlib and keras.

 ## Quickstart